GaussianPSL: Soft partitioning for complex PSL problem: Proposed Method: GaussianPSL

+Inspired by the Gaussian Splatting framework \cite{kerbl3Dgaussians}, we introduce soft partitioning on the Pareto decision space.
+To model complex, uneven regions of the Pareto frontier, we partition the latent space using an adaptive density-control mechanism.
+Each partition is represented by a hyper-ellipsoid and handled by a corresponding local regressor, enabling localized specialization.
+With these partitions, the PSL model could: \begin{itemize} \item Separating the decision vectors into distinct spatial regions around partition centers \item Prevent gradient from collapsing to a single weak Pareto stationary point \item Allow each partition to explore different decision space regions independently \end{itemize}

-The primary concept of the GS is to represent occupied 3D space using multiple ellipsoids with varying colors and transparency.
-In 3D space, each ellipsoid is represented by a Gaussian function as follows:
+In 3D space, each ellipsoid could be represented by a Gaussian function as follows:

 where $\Sigma$ is the covariance matrix of the Gaussian distribution, presented by the 3×3 rotation matrix $R$ analytically expressed with four quaternions and a diagonal scaling matrix $S$ with three parameters for scale.
-Function $G_{(\mu, \Sigma)}(p)$ computes the transparency or the effect of the ellipsoid represented by the Gaussian distribution $N(\mu, \Sigma)$ on the point/pixel $p$.
+Function $G_{(\mu, \Sigma)}(p)$ computes the effect of the ellipsoid represented by the Gaussian distribution $N(\mu, \Sigma)$ on the point $p$.
 This function involves distance from $p$ to the ellipsoid center, and the basic transparency of the ellipsoid $\sigma(\alpha) = \{0..1\}$.
-Fig. \ref{fig:gaussianexample} illustrates an ellipsoid represented by Equation (\ref{eq:gs}).
-The true color of the point/pixel $p$ is the sum of the colors with transparency of all surrounding Gaussian ellipsoids.

-For a 3D representation, the covariance matrix $\Sigma$ typically requires nine parameters.
-However, these parameters cannot be optimized directly, as a covariance matrix is physically meaningful only when it is positive semi-definite (PSD).
-Using gradient descent for optimization makes it difficult to impose such constraints directly on the matrix; therefore, it is typically factorized via eigen decomposition.
-Each ellipsoid effectively represents a localized region in space centered around its mean, as determined by its covariance.
-However, it has a theoretically infinite extent, since we can evaluate the influence of the ellipsoid on any predetermined points in 3D space based on their distance.
-This characteristic is advantageous during optimization, as it enables gradients to propagate from distant regions without vanishing.
+The representation of $R$ could be extended to higher dimensions using the generalization of Euler angles \cite{10.1063/1.1666011}.
+The details of how to generate matrix $\Sigma$ in high dimension is described in Appendix \ref{appendix:gs_nd}.

-\subsubsection{Adaptive Density Control}
+\subsection{Adaptive Density Control}